 I did not elect to get the flu vaccine this year, and I also got the flu.
-The PA at the express clinic wrote me a prescription for Tamiflu, which I did not fill.
-My reasoning for this is three-fold:
+The typical standard of care for a patient such as myself would be to take Tamiflu.
+I elected not to, and here’s my reasoning:

 - It’s expensive.
 Upwards of $50 with insurance.